 Investing in onboarding has always been important, but the Great Resignation has made it more so.
 Harvard Business Review claims that onboarding can make or break a new hire’s experience, and Gartner has indicated that applying UX practices to improve the EX can lead to a 1.5x increase in the likelihood of “effectiveness, productivity, intention to stay, and discretionary effort.”

 Intentional onboarding increases retention and decreases the time new hires need to excel in their roles.
 Giving them easy access to tools, content, and meaningful data for decision making can also help.
 When it comes to the contact center agent experience, unified productivity and analytics dashboards, such as HGS Agent X, can reduce training time, automate repetitive tasks, empower them to ideate and innovate, and help new and remote employees to forge sticky relationships, all while keeping cognitive loads at manageable levels.

 Technology has always been a business enabler, but never more so than for building a TX.

 In TX-focused organizations, CIOs provide employee collaboration tools; dashboards for customers, operations, and HR; bots for automation; and speech recognition for employee and customer insights to help personalize experiences.

-Unified productivity and analytics dashboards, such as HGS Agent X, give CDOs and other managers across the organization the data to serve customers better, manage the business, and enable employees to gauge sentiment and respond in real-time.
+Contact center AI and analytics dashboards, such as HGS Agent X, give CDOs and other managers across the organization the data to serve customers better, manage the business, and enable employees to gauge sentiment and respond in real-time.

 The information gleaned is also invaluable for the CXO and CMO, who can not only use it to keep a pulse on the CX and EX, but to justify changes to products, services, tactics, and interactions.
 The 360-degree perspective provided by these types of tools enable employees in all departments to iterate and become agile problem solvers.